Bathtub Trust

-The Bathtub Trust was where the Standard Sanitary Manufacturing Company and forty-nine other companies engaged in anti-competitive practices in 1912.
-However, it was soon broken by President William Howard Taft.
-The case was heard by the Supreme Court of the United States as Standard Sanitary Mfg.
+The Bathtub Trust was when the Standard Sanitary Manufacturing Company and forty-nine other companies were charged with engaging in anti-competitive practices (price fixing etc).
+The trust had been around in some form or another since at least the turn of the century.
+A suite was filed against them, at the urging of President William Howard Taft, that began in Baltimore.
+It reached the Supreme Court of the United States as Standard Sanitary Mfg.
 Co. v.
-United States.
+United States and the trust was broken.
 Joseph R. Darling was a special agent of the United States Department of Justice who prepared the case.
 In 1915 he wrote "Darling on Trusts" a legal treatise.

+A subsequent criminal case was brought in Detroit, and in February 1913, members of the now-broken trust were found guilty of criminal conspiracy to restrain trade.